tg1482/priomptipy/README.md

 # PriomptiPy

 PriomptiPy (priority + prompt + python) is a Python-based prompting library that brings the innovative concept of prioritized prompting from the Anysphere team's JavaScript library [Priompt](https://github.com/anysphere/priompt).
-Adapted by the [Quarkle](https://quarkle.ai) dev team to Python, PriomptiPy integrates priority-based context management into Python applications, especially useful for AI-enabled agent and chatbot development.
+Adapted by the [Quarkle](https://quarkle.ai) dev team, PriomptiPy integrates priority-based context management into Python applications, especially useful for AI-enabled agent and chatbot development.

 ## Motivation